Play this article via Text To Speech

 CAGR – Compound Annual Growth Rate

-The rate of return that would be required for an investment to grow from its starting balance to its ending balance, assuming the profits were reinvested at the end of each year of the investment’s lifespan.
+CAGER is the rate of return required for an investment to grow from its starting balance to its ending balance, assuming the profits were reinvested at the end of each year of the investment’s lifespan.

 CCC – CamelCamelCamel